 Not What You Expect

 The Anniston Museum of Natural History doesn't look like it belongs here.
-I don't mean that as a knock on Anniston — I mean the collection inside rivals institutions in cities ten times this size, and nothing about the building from the outside prepares you for it.
+I don't mean that as a knock on Anniston.
+The collection inside rivals institutions in cities ten times this size, and nothing about the building from the outside prepares you for it.

 The centerpiece is a series of seven immersive habitat dioramas spanning every continent.
 African savanna.
 North American forest.
 Arctic tundra.
 Each one built at full scale, with taxidermied specimens set into hand-painted landscapes that blur the line between exhibit and window.
 I've been through museums in much bigger cities that don't have anything close to this.

 Then there's the Egyptian mummy gallery, which tends to catch people off guard.
-A real human mummy, artifacts — housed in a quiet room that feels like it was airlifted from a much larger institution.
+A real human mummy and artifacts, housed in a quiet room that feels like it was airlifted from a much larger institution.
 People walk in expecting a county museum.
 They walk out wondering why nobody told them about this place sooner.

 People walk in expecting a county museum.
 They walk out wondering why nobody told them about this place sooner.

-The Dynamic Earth exhibit takes you underground — through a simulated cave system and into geological time, with minerals, fossils, and enough hands-on stations to keep kids engaged for an hour without a single screen.
-And across the road, there's another museum entirely — one with a story so unlikely it deserves its own section.
+The Dynamic Earth exhibit takes you underground, through a simulated cave system and into geological time, with minerals, fossils, and enough hands-on stations to keep kids engaged for an hour without a single screen.
+And down the road, there's another museum entirely, one with a story so unlikely it deserves its own section.

 And then there's the Berman.

-The Berman Museum of World History sits directly across Museum Drive from the natural history museum, and if the dioramas didn't already convince you this place is something special, the Berman will finish the job.
+The Berman Museum of World History sits next door to the natural history museum, and if the dioramas didn't already convince you this place is something special, the Berman will finish the job.

 They spied on each other before they fell for each other.
 Then they spent the rest of their lives collecting the world and bringing it back to Anniston.